 I believe the whole world is going to change and be better.
 There are many ideas, work, art pieces, and inventions that we’re missing because we don’t currently value women enough.
 We don’t value our own ideas and thoughts.

-Women are so good at looking at the big picture, how things work together, and how things affect each other.
-Another great strength that we have is empathy, it is something that was beaten into us, or maybe we’re just born with it, it doesn’t matter, what matters is that we have it and it’s a gift.
-When women build businesses and communities or make art, they not only look at the creation and how it functions but also how it will be contributing to the people around us.
+A great strength that we have is empathy, it is something that was beaten into us, or maybe we’re just born with it, it doesn’t matter, what matters is that we have it and it’s a gift.
+When women build businesses and communities or make art, they not only look at the creation and how it functions but also how it will be contributing to the people around them.

 A lot of our art is based on what’s missing and what’s not out there.
 Lizzo is a great example; she looked at what was missing and realized it was her.
 So, she showed up and did what she loves doing, and that was enough to inspire millions of people around the world.
 We are so good, capable and smart and we’ll change the world just by being who we are and doing what we love.